UTexas80/splGoldenDeathX/README.md

         - 2.4.2.2.k Number of trade days of the trend.
     - 2.4.3.0 In the bottom portion, there are two vizualizations:
       - 2.4.3.1 NoX Return: displays a Return on Investment histogram along with a boxplot of the outliers.
       - 2.4.3.2 NoX Trade Days: displays a number of trade days histogram along with a boxplot of the outliers.

-## Conclusion: My Opinion only and does not constitute investment advice!!!
+## Conclusion: My Opinion only and does not constitute investment advice

 The two major uptrends in 2011 and 2017 commenced at the beginning of a fiscal year .
 DeathX: Final capitulation portends far worse things to come but not in SPL's case.